San Diego Padres: City Connect

 In 2022, the Padres joined 13 other teams in wearing Nike's "City Connect" uniforms.
 The primarily white uniform featured pink, mint green and yellow accents on the letters and sleeves, and has "San Diego" written in a graffiti style.
 The left mint sleeve contained a recolored version of the "swinging friar" logo in pink and yellow.
 The all-mint cap featured the pink interlocking "SD" in front.
 The uniform intended to pay tribute to the San Diego–Tijuana bi-national metropolitan area, highlighting San Diego's long-standing relations with Tijuana in Baja California, Mexico.

 On November 2, 2025, to coincide with Dia de los Muertos, the Padres posted a teaser video on their social media platforms featuring WWE superstar, and San Diego native Dominik Mysterio placing a White hat bearing an Orange "S" and Navy Blue "D" and bill on to a traditional Day of the Dead altar.
 The blue and orange color palette was worn by the Padres between 1991 and 2003, including the franchise's most recent run to the World Series in 1998.
 The teaser ended with the appearance of a woman wearing traditional Day of the Dead face paint before vanishing to an ad saying "Padres / Nike.
 City Connect 2.0 Coming April 2026."
+Unveiled on April 9, 2026, the Padres' second City Connect uniform retained the wordmark of the first edition, but recolored to an obsidian base with bone letters, along with marigold and fireberry sleeve piping.
+A Day of the Dead-inspired patch was added on the sleeve.
+Bone pants were worn with this uniform.